Artrenai/artrenai/README.md

 I noticed that you also took Rochelle's advice, and focused mainly on a gallery feel to your site, with links to your social media pages, and a contact form at the bottom.
 Your wireframes look great, and I think they'll translate very well into a functional website.
 I'm looking forward to seeing the end result, as I think you can make your PWP really showcase your talent as a photographer.

-As it stands, you're sitting at a [tier I](https://bootcamp-coders.cnm.edu/projects/personal/rubric/), due to your assignment being late, and for your errors in the HTML.
-If you correct these issues by 8/7/17 by 8:00am I will bump your grade up to tier II, as well as give you the go ahead to start working on milestone 2b.
-If you have any questions please let me know.
+After completing your updates, you're now at [tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're free to begin working on milestone 2b!